 Flexible Power Generation – ETN Webinar Series – 6th episode

 “TURBO-REFLEX.
-TURBOmachinery REtrofit enabling FLEXible back-up capacity for the transition of the European energy system“, the 6th episode of ETN’s webinar series on Flexible Power Generation, will take place on 02 March 2021, 12 pm -1 pm CET.
+TURBOmachinery REtrofit enabling FLEXible back-up capacity for the transition of the European energy system“, the 6th episode of ETN’s webinar series on Flexible Power Generation, took place on 02 March 2021.

 The mission of TURBO-REFLEX is the development and optimisation of technologies, applicable to a selected set of turbomachinery engine components, which can be used to retrofit existing power plants as well as new machines in order to enable more flexible operation, providing the flexible back-up capacity needed for introducing a larger share of renewables in the energy system.